 Pomeranian Labrador Retriever longevity and health

-While modern dog hybrid breeding programs definitely have their critics, the premise behind them is sound.
-And in fact, at some level, nearly every purebred dog breed in existence today was brought about by a hybrid dog breeding program.
+While modern dog hybrid breeding programs have their critics, the premise behind them is sound.
+And, at some level, nearly every purebred dog breed in existence today was brought about by a hybrid dog breeding program.

 This is because there are two prime advantages of combining dog breeds – combining desirable traits and introducing genetic diversity.